pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 966 Don't Work Extra Hours

+Well the title says it all, don't work overtime if you don't get paid or get some time off afterwards.

 ##### Day 965 My First Mobile App

 Hurray, this day I did my first mobile app, well this app is very basic but I feel excite.